Humboldt-Penguin/Physics_Simulations/README.md

 Zain Kamal | z.kamal2021@gmail.com | zk73@njit.edu

+Click on the images to run the simulations!
+GlowScript will open in another tab.

 [VPython](https://www.glowscript.org/docs/VPythonDocs/index.html) is a library that uses a 3D graphics module called Visual to display 3D objects.
 GlowScript is a browser-based Python IDE that comes with VPython and Matplotlib.

 [My GlowScript Repository](https://www.glowscript.org/#/user/ZainKamal/folder/MyPrograms/)